Devsbench/scientific-robin-e5a44/content/pages/index.md

       - author: Jonquil Von Haggerston
         avatar: images/review3.jpg
         avatar_alt: Jonquil Von Haggerston's photo
+        content: >-
-        content: "They have a positive attitude and work diligently to meet our expectations."
+          They have a positive attitude and work diligently to meet our expectations.
   - section_id: call-to-action
     type: section_cta
     title: This Is Call To Action Block!